Canadian Urban Transit Association: Activities

 CUTA has five regional and five national committees.
 The Regional Committees comprise Atlantic, Quebec, Ontario, Prairies and Territories, and British Columbia provinces.
 They meet periodically for information sharing on issues of mutual interest.
 The national committees are Business Members, Communication and Public Affairs, Human Resources, Technical Services and Transit Board Members.
 These committees are being aligned with Transit Vision 2040 in order to proactively address the six themes contained in the Report.

 The purpose of the Business Members Committee is to represent the interests of all Business Members relating to the policies and direction of the Association.

-The Communications and Public Affairs Committee communicates strong and positive messages to all stakeholders about the important role of transit in a sustainable transportation system.
+The Communications and Public Affairs Committee communicates messages to all stakeholders about the important role of transit in a sustainable transportation system.
 This committee also oversees CUTA advocacy and government relations activities and has a sub-committee responsible for conference planning.

-The Human Resources Committee provides a forum to assist CUTA members in promoting best Human Resource practices within their systems through research, training and information exchange.
+The Human Resources Committee provides a forum to assist CUTA members in promoting Human Resource best practices within their systems through research, training and information exchange.
 A sub-committee manages the CUTA National Recognition Awards Program.

 The purpose of the Technical Services Committee is to promote the effectiveness of public transit and to encourage best practices in the industry by way of research and development and through the exchange of information in the areas of operations, planning, bus design and maintenance.
 There are sub-committees representing vehicle technology, standards and maintenance; planning and ITS; statistics; and accessible transit.

 The purpose of the Transit Board Members Committee is to provide a forum for exchange and promoting public transit among municipal decision-makers, identify current and emerging municipal issues of concern to the industry and provide assistance in resolving them, as well as to raise awareness and promote the use of CUTA activities and transit best practices throughout the municipal sector.